Aasal: Casting

 Following the announcement that Sivaji Productions, Ajith Kumar and Gautham Vasudev Menon would come together, other technicians were added to the film.
 Menon's usual collaborator, Harris Jayaraj, was signed on as the music composer.
 However, after Menon's departure, Jayaraj also left the project due to his busy schedule with other films.
 After approaching Yuvan Shankar Raja for the job, Saran finally confirmed Bharadwaj as music director.
-Asal was Bharadwaj's fiftieth film as composer; he had previously teamed up with Saran and Ajith on Kadhal Mannan, Amarkkalam and Attagasam.
+Asal was Bharadwaj's 50th film as composer; he had previously teamed up with Saran and Ajith on Kadhal Mannan, Amarkkalam and Attagasam.
 Ajith was under contract to be paid a remuneration of $1.25 million in cash plus a 30 per cent share of the profit from sales of rights of the film.

 During the launch in April 2009, other film technicians were revealed.
 Y-Kinz, an international music group, were announced to be a part of the music album for the film headed with Bharadwaj.
 Ajith himself had recommended Prashanth D. Misale, an assistant to Nirav Shah, to make his debut as a cinematographer.
 Anthony was selected as editor; Prabakar was chosen to work as the art director and Vairamuthu as the chief lyricist.
 Vivek Karunakaran, a Chennai-based fashion designer, was selected to make his debut as the film's costume designer.
 Soon after the launch, co-producer Prabhu cast himself to play an important role in the film.
 Gautham Menon's original choice, Sameera Reddy, was retained to star opposite Ajith in the film.
 Initially Anushka Shetty was considered for the role.
 Sameera appears alongside Ajith for the first time, despite previously being scheduled to appear opposite him in Citizen, which eventually went ahead without her.
 Mamta Mohandas was initially confirmed as the second heroine in Asal, but decided not to take the role.
 Sneha, Shriya Saran, newcomer Hansika Motwani and Bhavana were also approached for the second heroine's role, however Sneha was unable to comply due to call sheet problems, so Bhavana was finalised.
 A plethora of antagonistic roles were handed out for the film, with the initial selection being Rajiv Krishna.
 Other cast members are Pradeep Rawat, Kelly Dorji, Karen Miao Sapru, Adithya, Suresh, Sampath Raj, Surendra Pal and Yugi Sethu.